LaurieQiu/LaurieQiu.github.io/_posts/2021-05-24-Is curing patients a sustainable business model?.md

 But just as [the HN comment](https://news.ycombinator.com/item?id=27184116) has noted, sometimes it's hard for those looking for permanent cures to get funding.

-Here's the full post for easy reading:
+Here's the full article for easy reading:

 ## [“Is curing patients a sustainable business model?”
 Goldman Sachs analysts ask](https://arstechnica.com/tech-policy/2018/04/curing-disease-not-a-sustainable-business-model-goldman-sachs-analysts-say/)